Rubella Vaccine

 - Rash: can appear within 42 days after vaccination.

-- Rare phenomena: upper respiratory tract inflammation, runny nose, enlarged lymph nodes and salivary glands, appetite loss, diarrhea, vomiting, drowsiness, weakness, crying, lack of sleep, irritation, testicle inflammation, and seizures.
+- Rare side effects: upper respiratory tract inflammation, runny nose, enlarged lymph nodes and salivary glands, appetite loss, diarrhea, vomiting, drowsiness, weakness, crying, lack of sleep, irritation, testicle inflammation, and seizures.
 You can administer an analgesic to help relieve pain or reduce fever.

 When to seek medical attention at an HMO or emergency medical center after the vaccination